 Continuing our sidequests (and speaking of Crisis Core’s failing as a narrative product…), we went into town to unlock a few more.
 Namely, we unlocked a hilarious series of missions wherein Shrina Security Forces challenged Zack to a few mock combats and ended up blowing their annual budget while trying to beat us.
 At least we got a few good laughs from these missions from time to time.
 We also learned a bit of Shinra history, and how they went from vehicle creator to world dominating entry company, and watched some scientists in the Materia creation room stress over their job creating materia out of mako to the tune of… boss music?
 Well at least they’re enjoying themselves!

 Probably the most important information we got during our tour – as little as Kyle might want to admit it – was information on a play that serves a central role to Crisis Core’s plot: LOVELESS.
 You learn more and more about LOVELESS as the game goes on, but I can summarize a few key points to get us through right here at the outset.
 For starters: LOVELESS was originally introduced in FFVII as some vague product being advertised in Midgar, though note that the ad in question was actually was just a copy of a poster by a real-world Irish band called My Bloody Valentine.
-Crisis Core’s insistence on turning it into a theatrical, narrative work of art from what seems to be hundreds of years before the game is set is really… really weird, especially considering the words “My Bloody Valentine” are still attached to like some kind of popcorn horror flick.
+Crisis Core’s insistence on turning it into a theatrical, narrative work of art, written what seems to be hundreds of years before the game is set is really… really weird, especially considering the words “My Bloody Valentine” are still attached to like some kind of popcorn horror flick.

 The last thing you need to know about LOVELESS is that it’s famously incomplete, perhaps echoing such other incomplete, real-world classics as Dream of the Red Chamber.
 Unfortunately for fans of LOVELESS, this means that the nature of the Gift of the Goddess goes unexplained within the play, forcing fans to guess at it from context clues.
 Remember what I was saying about the guy who worships an already fractured understanding of the play?
 Yeah.
 That.